Obligation to supply

 Claims must [...] be based on the description.

 It seems that this requirement is actually double (Guidelines F-IV 6.1):

-- each claim must be based on the description (ie literal support in the description);
+- each claim must be based on the description (ie literal medium in the description);

 - the scope of the claims must be justified by the content of the description and the drawings, as well as by its technical contribution (T409 / 91).

 Example of non-support